jamii/imp/diary.md

 While I was doing that, I noticed that I'm returning columns of type `Any`.
 Fixing that is pretty tricky, because I don't actually know the type of the variables when I generate the query code.
 I'm relying on Julia's type inference, but type inference only happens after I generate code.
 I could wait until the first result to initialize the columns, but that doesn't work for queries with no results.

-Let's just work around it for now by allowing the user to specify the types in the query eg:
+Let's just work around it for now by allowing the user to specify the types in the query:

 ``` julia
 function plan(query, typed_variables)